 Blessed John Henry Newman.
 Priest.

-Feast days: 9th October (date of his reception into Catholic
+9th October (date of his reception into Catholic Church

 Motto: Cor ad Cor Loquitur, Heart speaks unto Heart.

-a fellow of Oriel College, Oxford and a member of the Oxford movement.
+was a fellow of Oriel College, Oxford and a member of the Oxford Movement.

 writings and sermons over many years unfold the mysteries and grandeur of the